segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ## FAQ
 {% faq %}

+{% faqitem What AWS Data Lake features are not supported in the Azure Data Lakes public beta? %}
+The following capabilities are supported by Segment Data Lakes but not by the Azure Data Lakes public beta:
+  - EU region support
+  - Deduplication
+  - Sync History and Sync Health in Segment app
+{% endfaqitem %}

 {% faqitem Can I send all of my Segment data into Data Lakes? %}
 Data Lakes supports data from all event sources, including website libraries, mobile, server and event cloud sources.
 Data Lakes doesn't support loading [object cloud source data](/docs/connections/sources/#object-cloud-sources), as well as the users and accounts tables from event cloud sources.
 {% endfaqitem %}

 {% faqitem Are user deletions and suppression supported? %}